 This Christian walk is a race, but it is not a sprint nor is it a mile.
 It is a marathon.
 No one can tackle a long run like a marathon unless they put in the miles and the training in order to build stamina.
 It is imperative to learn how to pace yourself.
 It seemed that in every race I ran at least one person would start way too fast and could not finish.
 In this walk, many appear genuine only to “burn out” and fall away or perhaps they “get bored” with church so they turn back to their former lifestyles.
 That is not what genuine believers do.

-“Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.”
-(Hebrews 12:1-2 KJV)
+1 Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us, 2 fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
+Hebrews 12:1-2 (NASB)

 Even though all with genuine faith are justified in God’s sight and are secure in their salvation from the moment they first trust Jesus, believers are not those who “make a decision for Christ” and then live a life indistinguishable from the world around them.
 Those with true faith persevere until the end, and only those who persevere until the end have true faith.